-The road was built in the 1920s to connect Zion to Bryce Canyon and was a major feat of engineering at the time.
-Switchback roads had to be carved into steep hillside on one side and a mile-long tunnel which took three years to build had to be blasted out of the rock on the other.
+The road was built in the 1920s to connect Zion to Bryce Canyon and was a major feat of engineering.
+Switchback roads were carved into steep hillside on one side and a mile-long tunnel which took three years to build was blasted out of the rock on the other.

 8. Scenic Byway 12, Utah

-If you’re looking for expansive views filled with colorful red rock canyons, Navajo sandstone cliffs and dense forests all within just 122 miles, look no further than Southern Utah’s Scenic Byway 12.
+If you’re looking for expansive views filled with colourful red rock canyons, Navajo sandstone cliffs and dense forests all within just 122 miles, look no further than Southern Utah’s Scenic Byway 12.
 While this drive only takes a few hours from one end to the other, you’ll want to spend plenty of time stopping along the route to check out the views.

 Some words of warning before you head off on this drive – be prepared for steep drop-offs and extremely winding roads.
 Anyone who gets carsick or has a fear of heights may not be ready for what Scenic Byway 12 has to offer, no matter how beautiful the scenery.

 Recommended by Danielle from Wanderlust While Working.